 Viral Cell Entry

 Viruses require entry into host cells for replication.
-This process involved attachment of the virus to host cell surface receptors, entry into the cell by endocytosis, and viral uncoating to release the viral genome into the cytoplasm.
+This process involves attachment of the virus to host cell surface receptors, entry into the cell by endocytosis, and viral uncoating to release the viral genome into the cytoplasm.

 Mechanisms of SARS-CoV-2 Cell Entry